Pterostilbene Market Research Report 2021

 Pterostilbene is a methylated stilbene molecule with structural similarity to resveratrol, the only difference being two methoxy groups on the pterostilbene molecule that replace hydroxy groups on the resveratrol molecule.

-This report contains market size and forecasts of Pterostilbene in South Korea, including the following market information:
+This report contains market size and forecasts of Pterostilbene in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Pterostilbene manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Pterostilbene production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on Pterostilbene production and consumption in India

 Total Market by Segment: